tokio-rs/website-next/content/tokio/tutorial/select.md

 ## Errors

+Using the `?` operator propagages the error from the expression.
+How this works depends on whether `?` is used from an async expression> or from a handler.
-Using the `?` operator immediately propagates the error out of the `select!` expression.
+Using `?` in an async expression propagates the error out of the async expression.
+This makes the output of the async expression a `Result`.
+Using `?` from a handler immediately propagates the error out of the `select!` expression.
 Let's look at the accept loop example again:

 ```rust
 #[tokio::main]